Thermodynamic curvature in phase transitions for Hayward AdS black hole: Thermodynamic curvature via - criticality

-contains information regarding the effective interaction that exists between two microscopic fluctuation states.
-For a specific fluid system, the curvature scalar derived from Eq.(\ref{dlTV}) serves its microstructure interactions.
-Notably, the entropy within this information geometry framework, known as Ruppeiner geometry, constitutes the thermodynamic potential.

-For the Hayward-AdS black hole, the constant-volume heat capacity $C_V=T(\partial_T S)_V$ equals zero.
-This is because the entropy $S$ of a black hole is a function of the horizon radius $r_+$ $i.e.$, $S(r_+)$.
-Consequently, both the line element (\ref{dlTV}) and the curvature scalar $R$ exhibit divergence.
-To avoid this divergence, a new normalized curvature scalar $R_N$ is defined as \cite{Wei:2019uqg,Wei:2019yvs}
+which encodes information about the effective interactions between microscopic fluctuation states.
+For a given fluid system, the curvature scalar derived from Eq.~(\ref{dlTV}) characterizes its microstructural interactions.
+Notably, in Ruppeiner geometry--an information geometry framework where entropy serves as the thermodynamic potential--the black hole entropy $S$ is a function of the horizon radius $r_+$ $i.e.$, $S(r_+)$.
+This implies that the constant-volume heat capacity $C_V=T(\partial_T S)_V$ vanishes, leading to divergences in both the line element (\ref{dlTV}) and the curvature scalar $R$.